Drainage divide: Political boundaries

 Since ridgelines are sometimes easy to see and agree about, drainage divides may form natural borders defining political boundaries, as with the Royal Proclamation of 1763 in British North America which coincided with the ridgeline of the Appalachian Mountains forming the Eastern Continental Divide that separated settled colonial lands in the east from Indian Territory to the west.
 Another instance of a border matching a watershed in modern times involves the western border between Labrador and Quebec, as arbitrated by the privy council in 1927.

 Portages and canals

 Drainage divides hinder waterway navigation.
 In pre-industrial times, water divides were crossed at portages.
 Later, canals connected adjoining drainage basins; a key problem in such canals is ensuring a sufficient water supply.
 Important examples are the Chicago Portage, connecting the Great Lakes and Mississippi by the Chicago Sanitary and Ship Canal, and the Canal des Deux Mers in France, connecting the Atlantic and the Mediterranean.
-The name is enshrined at the Height of Land Portage on the route from the Great Lakes in the Atlantic watershed to the Hudson Bay watershed.
+The name is enshrined at the Height of Land Portage on the route from the Great Lakes in the Atlantic drainage basin to the Hudson Bay drainage basin.